OUR MAGIC IS BY DESIGN, NOT CHANCE

-Our magic is by design, not chanceFrom the colors we use, the scales within each pattern and the placement and space between each shape, everything is designed on our consultant Orthoptist Laura’s recommendation to support your baby's visual and cognitive development.
+From the colours we use, the scales within each pattern and the placement and space between each shape, everything is designed alongside our consultant Orthoptist Laura and PHd students' recommendations - using the latest research in infant vision - to support babies' visual and cognitive development.

-This is because the receptor cells which detect color are immature and it takes time for these cells to develop and for the brain to make sense of the signals from them.
+This is because the receptor cells which detect colour are immature and it takes time for these cells to develop and for the brain to make sense of the signals from them.

-Babies are born with the receptor cells to detect color, but these are immature so it takes time for these cells to develop and for the brain to make sense of the signals from them.
+Babies are born with the receptor cells to detect colour, but these are immature so it takes time for these cells to develop and for the brain to make sense of the signals from them.

-WE MAKE IT EASY FOR PARENTS
+WE MAKE IT EASIER FOR PARENTS

-The science at the heart of Etta Loves ensures that babies are stimulated and mesmerized, giving parents a priceless moment of calm and the confidence that you are supporting their visual and cognitive development.
+The science at the heart of Etta Loves ensures that babies are stimulated and mesmerised, giving parents a priceless moment of calm and the confidence that you are supporting their visual and cognitive development.